What is Colorado known for?

 So if you’re planning a trip to this part of America and want to make the most of your vacation, here are some things that Colorado is known for, that you must definitely not miss:

 1. Rocky Mountain National Park

 One of the best, most beautiful national parks in Colorado, Rocky Mountain National Park spans over 415 miles.
 Surrounded by a granite mountain top, this national park contains within itself a not-so-tiny tiny universe.

 You can spot elks grazing under the mountains or serenely drinking water from one of the 156 lakes that it plays host to!
 Of these, Bear Lake is the most popular.

-Apart from these, there are hiking trails, campgrounds (when you can gaze at the star-filled skies), areas where adventure seekers can climb or do bouldering.
+Apart from these, there are hiking trails, campgrounds (where you can gaze at the star-filled skies), and areas where adventure seekers can climb or do bouldering.
 Or you just take part in activities that are led by rangers.

 It has gorgeous views, legendary back bowls, powder snow for skiers, luxury hotels, spas, great bars, shopping options — you name it, in all probability, they’ll have it.
 They also have a luxurious theater that serves gourmet food and cocktails!